network-science-lab/infmax-simulator-icm-mln/README.md

 peak_infected: int      # maximal nb. of infected actors in a single sim. step
 peak_iteration: int     # a sim. step when the peak occured
 ```

+The second one (`"evaluate"`) serves as an evaluation pipeline for various seed selection methods
+which are defined in the study.  # TODO - complete this section.

 Selecting GPU (for a `tensor` runner) is possible only by setting an env variable before executing
 the Python code, e.g. `export CUDA_VISIBLE_DEVICES=3`